 In the reconciliation table above, derivative financial instruments are presented net of assets and liabilities.
-"Other" includes the currency translation adjustments for the years ended March 31, 2013, 2014 and 2015.
+"Other" includes the currency translation adjustments for the years ended March 31, 2014, 2015 and 2016.

-As of March 31, 2015, the Level 3 assets and liabilities measured at fair value on a recurring basis are not significant.
+As of March 31, 2016, the Level 3 assets and liabilities measured at fair value on a recurring basis are not significant.

 Certain assets and liabilities are measured at fair value on a nonrecurring basis.
-During the years ended March 31, 2014 and 2015, Toyota measured certain finance receivables at fair value of \(\frac{\pmathbf{\text{2}}}{22}\),432 million and \(\frac{\pmathbf{\text{4}}}{40}\),901 million based on the collateral value, resulting in gain of \(\frac{\pmathbf{\text{2}}}{20}\) million and loss of \(\frac{\pmathbf{\text{2}}}{2790}\) million, respectively.
+During the years ended March 31, 2015 and 2016, Toyota measured certain finance receivables at fair value of $\frac{40,901}{40,901}$ million and $\frac{57,505}{505}$ million based on the collateral value, resulting in loss of $\frac{42,790}{20}$ million and gain of $\frac{4249}{22}$ million, respectively.
 This fair value measurement on a nonrecurring basis is classified in Level 3.
-See note 21 to the consolidated financial statements for the fair value measurement.
+See note 22 to the consolidated financial statements for the fair value measurement.
 These Level 3 financial assets are not significant.

-27. Restructuring charges and asset impairments:
+28. Restructuring charges and asset impairments:

 In February 2014, TMC and Toyota Motor Corporation Australia Ltd., its production and sales subsidiary in Australia, decided to end their vehicle and engine production in Australia by the end of 2017.
-In fiscal 2014, Toyota recorded costs and expenses of \(\frac{\pmax}{8}\)3,073 million relating to the end of production in Australia in the automotive segment.
-These costs and expenses consist primarily of long-lived assets impairment charges of \(\frac{\pmax}{4}\)47,190 million and other restructuring charges of \(\frac{\pmax}{3}\)5,883 million.
-In fiscal 2015, Toyota recorded additional charges which were not material.
-Toyota expects to incur additional charges each year from fiscal 2016 through the year 2017 which are not material to Toyota.
+In fiscal 2014, Toyota recorded costs and expenses of \$83,073 million relating to the end of production in Australia in the automotive segment.
+These costs and expenses consist primarily of long-lived assets impairment charges of \$47,190 million and other restructuring charges of \$35,883 million.
+In fiscal 2015 and 2016, Toyota recorded additional charges which were not material.
+Toyota expects to incur additional charges in fiscal 2017 and 2018 which are not material to Toyota.

-28. Significant subsequent events:
+29. Significant subsequent events: